Corionis/ELS/artifacts/document/comm.md

  3. The combination of behavior changes when using -r cause and require the Process.munge() method to start with a complete collection file.
-Therefore mid-munge scans are not done on the subscribe-side.
+Therefore mid-back-up scans are not done on the subscribe-side.

 ## Configuration
 Some items are required in the JSON library file configuration to